For our HR Passion Series, we’ve focused on bringing you insights, inspirations, experiences, and advice from top tier HR leaders.

 I could probably write a book listing all the people who have influenced, inspired and mentored me over the years.
 For this purpose, I will name a few.

 Paul Allen– Paul was my Supervisor when I completed my HR placement at RIM (now Blackberry).
 Paul is an honest person who will tell you how it is with no fluff.
 Paul was honest about areas I needed to work on.
 He never sugar-coated the feedback and I appreciated that directness.
-He also has an amazing sarcastic sense of humour which helped me learn to make light of any situation and learn to not let things stress me out.
+He also has an amazing sarcastic sense of humor which helped me learn to make light of any situation and learn to not let things stress me out.
 Paul had overcome his own personal battles with a workplace injury in the past and truly inspired me to be passionate about Health & Safety in the workplace.

 Jennifer Odorico- When I was starting out in HR I observed how Jennifer was able to be a true change agent in an organization and achieve tremendous results by being an authentic person, hard working and never forgetting to make each and every employee she worked with feel empowered, engaged and that she truly cared about them.
 Jennifer taught me that with hard work, dedication and being true to yourself you can achieve great success.